skcruzer/theeTechBlog/README.md

 <p> Functionalities are still being added to this application.
 If you would like to contribute or provide any feedback, please contact me.
 You can find contact information below in the <a href='#questions'>Questions</a> section. </p>

 ## <h3 id='testing'>Tests</h3>
-<p> This application was tested by using the API CLient Insomnia to test routes. </p>
+<p> This application was tested by using the API Client Insomnia to test routes. </p>

 ## <h3 id='questions'>Questions</h3>
 <p>Have questions?
 Please feel free to reach out to me on github at <a href='https://github.com/skcruzer'target='_blank'>skcruzer</a> or by email at <a href='mailto:seankennethcruz@gmail.com'target='_blank'>seankennethcruz@gmail.com</a>.</p>